Sevicode/terminal_app_reciepe/README.md

 ## Installation Instructions and Use

 1. Install ruby from [here](https://www.ruby-lang.org/en/) on your computer.
-2. install Bundller gem wusing the following command:
+2. install Bundller gem using the following command:

     <code>gem install bundler</code>